DmitryOlshansky/kasper/about.md

 The world is too simple to believe it.

+God is what you make it.

-I bet *it* all started as a sick joke..
-Humor is harmful.
+I bet *it* all started as a sick *joke*...
+Humor is harmful like that.

 Two good brains is all *it* takes.